santarini/java/RedditDaily/Easy/README.md

 # java

 Here java classes are named with underscore number prefixes.
-This is obviously against best practices but I did it to make sorting easier.
+This is likely against best practices but I did it to make sorting easier.

 ###### _1_InputOutput.java